 - Not only that, but Elizabeth also rejected said alliance.
 (It's not clear whether Sir William knows that in this adaptation, but he certainly does in the book.)

-- When Elizabeth first lays eyes on Anne de Bourgh, she takes quiet pleasure that Anne looks "sickly and cross", and that she'll make him (Darcy) a proper wife.
+- When Elizabeth first lays eyes on Anne de Bourgh, she takes quiet and malicious pleasure that Anne looks "sickly and cross", and that she'll make him (Darcy) a proper wife.
 Maria is left very confused, since she has no idea what Elizabeth is talking about.

 - A lot of Darcy's behaviour in Hunsford, particularly his facial expressions.
 To wit: